-Competitive Points.
-All Completed Applications seeking 9% Credits shall be ranked in accordance with the Points received in accordance with the following parameters:
+All Completed Applications seeking 9% Credits in the New Construction Classification shall be ranked in accordance with the Points received in accordance with the following parameters:

-1. Rental Affordability
+1. Rental Affordability.

-a.
-Supportive Housing Units
+(a) Supportive Housing Units.
 Points will be awarded based on documentation of supportive services from a "Qualified Service Provider" specifically for residents identified as homeless or chronically homeless, as defined in the Supportive Housing Guideline.
 Documentation must include a Services Plan, a description of funding sources, and a budget for supportive services.
 (Reference must be made to the current Supportive Housing Guideline for definitions, service funding criteria and the list of Qualified Service Providers).

-Percent of units Points
+Percentage of Units Points

 ≥ 20% 6

-≥10% and 2
+≥ 10% and < 20% 2

-<20%

-b.
-Households at or below 30 Percent of Area Median Income ("AMI")
+(b) Households at or below 30% Aggregate Median Income.
 Points will be awarded based on the percentage of qualified units that serve households at or below 30 percent of AMI and provide rents pursuant to HUD guidelines adjusted for family size throughout the extended use period.

-Percent of units Points
+Percentage of Units Points

-≥25% 7

-≥20% and <25% 4
+≥ 25% 8

+≥ 20% and < 25% 5

-≥15% and <20% 3
+≥ 15% and < 20% 3

-≥10% and <15% 2
+≥ 10% and < 15% 2

-c.
-Households above 30 percent AMI and at or below 50 percent of AMI d.
-Mixed Income Housing
+(c) Households above 30% of AMI and at or below 50% of AMI.
 Points will be awarded based on the percentage of total units that serve households above 30 percent of AMI and at or below 50 percent of AMI and provides rents pursuant to HUD guidelines adjusted for family size throughout the extended use period.

-Percent of units Points
+Percentage of Units Points

-≥40% 6
+≥ 40% 7

-≥30% and <40% 4
+≥ 30% and < 40% 4

-Over 20% and 3
+Over 20% and < 30% 3

-<30%
+(d) Mixed Income Housing.
 Proposed Developments that promote economic integration by creating mixed income housing will receive Points based on the percent of non-qualified units (market rate housing without income restrictions) included.

-Percent of non- qualified units Points
+Percentage of Non-qualified units Points

-≥20% 6
+≥ 20% 6

-≥10% and <20% 2
+≥ 10% and < 20% 2